This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Related post: The ultimate 2 week Bali itinerary + Nusa Lembongan & Penida

 Where you’d want to stay while in Ubud depends on how much time you have to spend in the area.
 If you only have a couple of days, I would stay in a homestay in one of the smaller roads off of Monkey Forest Road.
 That way you can walk to a lot of attractions and restaurants while getting a taste of real Balinese life from the family you’re staying with.
 In the photo below you can see us having breakfast on the balcony of our homestay, Jawi House & Painter, which we found on Airbnb.
 We had a great time there much thanks to our host Putu.
 She arranged drivers, motorbikes, sarongs for the temples and even bought us a traditional Balinese meal on our last day.

-If you have some more time I would suggest staying in a villa up in Penestanan, which is a little village about 20 minutes walk out of Ubud town.
-Penestanan is known as a quiet artists community and is popular with expats and digital nomads.
+If you have some more time I would suggest staying in a villa up in Penestanan, which is a little village about a 20-minute walk out of Ubud town.
+Penestanan is known as a quiet artist community and is popular with expats and digital nomads.
 It’s the perfect place from which to explore all the beauty the area has to offer.
 If you’re looking for budget hotels, check out Agoda.
 I almost exclusively book hotels through their site whenever I’m in Southeast Asia, as some of the cheapest places are only listed on there.